anamika1310/Bitiya/status.md

 * [x] Learnt about bag of words and Tfidf vectorizer in Text learning.
 ### Oct 4,2018
 * [x] Explored about clustering and practiced on it over enron dataset using K-Mean clustering algorithm.
-* [x] Explored about name entities ,word vectors and similarity in Spacy and practiced over dummy data.
+* [x] Explored about name entities recognition(NER) ,word vectors and similarity in Spacy and practiced over dummy data.
 ### Oct 3,2018
 * [x] Learnt about [Training Spacy's statistical model](https://spacy.io/usage/training)
 * [x] Learnt about [BILUO scheme](https://spacy.io/usage/linguistic-features#updating-biluo)